webaverse-mmo/.github/profile/README.md

 2) Then join the Webaverse MMO [Dework space](https://app.dework.xyz/i/13kT8ysbehnPaLySchg37N)
 3) Pick a project task on the [bounty board](https://app.dework.xyz/webaverse/board/view/bounty-boards-l7gvwv59)
 4) Clone and test the [project](https://github.com/webaverse-mmo), report any bugs to the `UPSTREAM` issue tracker
-5) Write a README for the project ([see examples](https://github.com/decentraland-scenes/Awesome-Repository#examples) of good READMEs)
+5) Write a README for the project ([see docs](https://hackmd.io/@XR/webaverse-mmo/https%3A%2F%2Fhackmd.io%2F%40XR%2Fcreate-readme) on how to make a good README.md)
 6) Submit work: either drag n' drop `README.md` to Dework, link to a [hackmd](https://hackmd.io/), or make a PR on Github to the assigned webaverse-mmo repo